iceisfun/icescript/docs/language.md

 Assignments mutate locals, globals, object fields, and array elements.
 Nested writes such as `actor.position.x = 42` are supported.

+## Constants

+The host application can expose immutable constants via `vm.SetConstants`.
+Constants behave like globals that cannot be reassigned or mutated, and their string form includes the original name (for example `65::AncientTunnels`).
+Attempting to assign to a constant produces a runtime error.

 ## Conditionals

 Use `if` to branch on a truthy value.
 Non-zero numbers, non-empty strings, non-empty arrays/objects, and `true` are considered truthy.